 Everyone thinks everybody is doing it silently, so everybody claims that are doing it too.

-People are aware now.
+Things are slowly changing though.
+People are a little aware now.

 Note: These are completely my own personal views and have no relation to any particular brand or person